Dorothy A. Brown

 Federal Income Tax, Critical Race Theory, Corporate Tax, Tax Policy, Taxation

-Dorothy A. Brown is the Vice Provost for Academic Affairs for Emory University and Professor of Law at Emory University School of Law.
+Dorothy A. Brown is Professor of Law at Emory University School of Law.
 She is a nationally recognized scholar in tax policy, race, and class and has published extensively on the racial implications of federal tax policy.
 She is highly sought for her expertise in workplace inclusion issues, a respected speaker in the legal community, and a regularly engaged expert by media including Bloomberg, CNN, National Public Radio, The New York Times, National Law Journal, and Forbes.

 Professor Brown joined Emory Law in 2008, focusing on federal tax law and critical race theory in her courses and scholarship.
 She comes to Emory from Washington and Lee University School of Law, where she taught courses in administrative law, critical race theory, federal income tax, and partnership tax and was the director of the Frances Lewis Law Center.
 She also has taught at George Mason University and the University of Cincinnati.